In resectable NSCLC, the consequence of

 There are no contraindications for TAGRISSO

-Interstitial lung disease (ILD)/pneumonitis occurred in 3.9% of the 1142 TAGRISSO-treated patients; 0.4% of cases were fatal.
+Interstitial lung disease (ILD)/pneumonitis occurred in 3.7% of the 1479 TAGRISSO-treated patients; 0.3% of cases were fatal.
 Withhold TAGRISSO and promptly investigate for ILD in patients who present with worsening of respiratory symptoms which may be indicative of ILD (eg, dyspnea, cough and fever).
 Permanently discontinue TAGRISSO if ILD is confirmed

 Heart rate-corrected QT (QTc) interval prolongation occurred in TAGRISSO-treated patients.
-Of the 1142 TAGRISSO-treated patients in clinical trials, 0.9% were found to have a QTc >500 msec, and 3.6% of patients had an increase from baseline QTc >60 msec.
+Of the 1479 TAGRISSO-treated patients in clinical trials, 0.8% were found to have a QTc >500 msec, and 3.1% of patients had an increase from baseline QTc >60 msec.
 No QTc-related arrhythmias were reported.
 Conduct periodic monitoring with ECGs and electrolytes in patients with congenital long QTc syndrome, congestive heart failure, electrolyte abnormalities, or those who are taking medications known to prolong the QTc interval.
 Permanently discontinue TAGRISSO in patients who develop QTc interval prolongation with signs/symptoms of life-threatening arrhythmia

-Keratitis was reported in 0.7% of 1142 patients treated with TAGRISSO in clinical trials.
+Keratitis was reported in 0.7% of 1479 patients treated with TAGRISSO in clinical trials.
 Promptly refer patients with signs and symptoms suggestive of keratitis (such as eye inflammation, lacrimation, light sensitivity, blurred vision, eye pain and/or red eye) to an ophthalmologist

 Verify pregnancy status of females of reproductive potential prior to initiating TAGRISSO.
 Advise pregnant women of the potential risk to a fetus.
 Advise females of reproductive potential to use effective contraception during treatment with TAGRISSO and for 6 weeks after the final dose.
 Advise males with female partners of reproductive potential to use effective contraception for 4 months after the final dose

-TAGRISSO is indicated for the first-line treatment of patients with metastatic non-small cell lung cancer (NSCLC) whose tumors have epidermal growth factor receptor (EGFR) exon 19 deletions or exon 21 L858R mutations, as detected by an FDA-approved test
+TAGRISSO is indicated for the first-line treatment of adult patients with metastatic non-small cell lung cancer (NSCLC) whose tumors have epidermal growth factor receptor (EGFR) exon 19 deletions or exon 21 L858R mutations, as detected by an FDA-approved test

-TAGRISSO is indicated for the treatment of patients with metastatic EGFR T790M mutation-positive NSCLC, as detected by an FDA-approved test, whose disease has progressed on or after EGFR tyrosine kinase inhibitor (TKI) therapy
+TAGRISSO is indicated for the treatment of adult patients with metastatic EGFR T790M mutation-positive NSCLC, as detected by an FDA-approved test, whose disease has progressed on or after EGFR tyrosine kinase inhibitor (TKI) therapy

-Please see complete Prescribing Information including Patient Information.
+For additional information, please see the complete Prescribing Information, including Patient Information.

 You may report side effects related to AstraZeneca products by clicking here.